 Kuching often lends its own unique twist to traditional Malay, Chinese, and even Indonesian food.

-Sarawak Laksa: The local Sarawak laksa is a creamy, spicy, local variation of Malaysia's ubiquitous soup-noodle bowl.
+Sarawak laksa: The local Sarawak laksa is a creamy, spicy, local variation of Malaysia's ubiquitous soup-noodle bowl.
 Jumbo prawns, fresh lime, and coriander lend a unique flavor to the broth which is thicker than that found in most noodle bowls - heavy but delicious.
 The noodles are usually made from thin vermicelli.
-Read about other types of laksa.

 If you happen to be in Kuching during the fasting month, be on the lookout for these Ramadan foods.